Busingye Peninah Kabingani

-Busingye Peninah Kabingani (born 1944) is a Ugandan politician and legislator.
+Busingye Peninah Kabingani (born 1943) is a Ugandan politician and legislator.
+She is a born of Kitojo Village, Buyanja sub county Rukungiri District and a daughter of Kezekiya Kabingani and Bomunyana Joviya.
 She represents the Elderly of Uganda's central region as MP in the parliament of Uganda.
-She is a member of the National Resistance Movement (NRM) on whose ticket she was voted into parliament in the 2021 Uganda general elections.
+She is a chairperson Elderly League of CEC (Central Executive Committee) an arm of the ruling National Resistance Movement (NRM) on whose ticket she was voted into parliament in the 2021 Uganda general elections.

 Background

-Kabingani, commonly known as Mama Kisanja, is a resident of Kira municipality in Wakiso district.
+Busingye Peninah Kabingani, commonly known as Mama Kisanja, is a farmer, retired civil/public servant and a resident of Kira municipality in Wakiso district.

 Kabingani won the seat for Elderly MP central region on the NRM ticket with 113 votes against her closest rival Halima Namakula who came second from the elders electoral college, composed of delegates of elders from 27 districts of the central region.

 Career

 Kabingani is a farmer and retired civil servant who worked with East African railways that later morphed into Uganda railways after the disintegration of the first east African community.

 She has been actively engaged in political mobilization for close to 58 year, she is also the treasurer of Wakiso district Elderly league.

 She currently represents the Elderly of central region in the parliament of Uganda.

+With decades of expertise in governance, management and mobilization, I have been dedicated to advancing sustainable development initiatives across Uganda.
+I bring a proven track record as a seasoned NRM Mobiliser in Wakiso and Mpigi districts at Uganda at large.
+I am eager to continue my contribution to the NRM Party but also bridge the gap between the central executive and the elderly persons not only in Buganda region but the entire country.